Sabrina Viguier

 Sabrina Marie-Christine Viguier (born 4 January 1981 in Rodez) is a retired French football player.
 She played as a centre back and has played for the France women's national football team making her debut in 2000.
-She last played for IF Limhamn Bunkeflo Malmö of the Elitettan until she announced her retirement from football in 2017.
+She last played for IF Limhamn Bunkeflo of the Elitettan until she announced her retirement from football in 2017.
 She has won the UEFA Women's Champions League twice with Olympique Lyonnais in 2011 and 2012.

 Career

 Early career at Toulouse FC

 Viguier began her career at age six playing for US Laissac-Bertholène in her hometown commune of Bertholène.
 After an eight-year stint at the club, she joined FCF Lioujas-La Loubière in nearby La Loubière.
 Viguier later joined the biggest women's club in the Midi-Pyrénées département, Toulouse FC, known then as Toulouse OAC.
 After spending a year in the reserves, she joined the club during the 2000–01 as Toulouse were coming off its first league championship.
 Viguier became a regular in the squad that saw the team win three straight D1 Féminine titles, including winning the double during the 2002–03 season after capturing the Challenge de France.
 Toulouse also reached the semi-finals of the 2001–02 UEFA Women's Cup.
 Following the increase in competition from rivals Juvisy, Toulouse's stranglehold on the league came to an end and, following the 2005–06 season, Viguier moved to Montpellier HSC who had just completed back-to-back championship runs in 2004 and 2005.